intro(2) 맨 페이지 - 윈디하나의 솔라나라

 also occur when, for example, a tape drive is

-not on-line or no disk pack is loaded on a
+not on-line or no media is loaded in a removable

 7 E2BIG Arg list too long